tkem/mopidy-internetarchive/docs/index.rst

    album art provided by Mopidy-InternetArchive or other Mopidy extensions.

-.. confval:: internetarchive/browse_limit
+.. confval:: browse_limit

    The maximum number of browse results.

    This is used to limit the number of items returned when browsing the Internet Archive.

-.. confval:: internetarchive/browse_views
+.. confval:: browse_views

    When browsing Internet Archive collections (or *directories* in Mopidy), this provides a list of virtual subdirectories so results